UTRGV-SMSS/GML_Calculus/pages/outputs.md

 ## Our Never-Ending Pathway to Innovate Calculus 1: Course Coordination and Active Learning to Specifications Grading and Growth Mindset (PDF)
-A Peer-reviewed article detailing  the implementation of initiatives designed to support instructional strategies aimed at fostering more fair and inclusive learning practices in Precalculus, Calculus 1, and Calculus 2 courses at the University of Texas Rio Grande Val- ley.
+Peer-reviewed article detailing  the implementation of initiatives designed to support instructional strategies aimed at fostering more fair and inclusive learning practices in Precalculus, Calculus 1, and Calculus 2 courses at the University of Texas Rio Grande Valley.
 [Download the PDF](/assets/files/Never_Ending_Pathway.pdf)